 Use our free Double Glazing Cost Estimator to get a personalised cost estimate based on your specific requirements, property type, and London borough.

-Double glazing in London costs £5,500–£8,000 for a typical 3-bed home – 15–20% above the national average.
-The Warm Homes: Local Grant covers up to £30,000 for eligible households, and 0% VAT saves £1,100–£1,600.
-Get at least three quotes from FENSA-registered installers, and check whether your property is in one of London’s 1,000+ conservation areas before choosing window styles.
+Double glazing in London costs £5,500-£8,000 for a typical 3-bed home, with higher costs for period and conservation-area properties.
+Check the Warm Homes: Local Grant through your council, budget for the standard 20% VAT position on double glazing, get at least three quotes from FENSA-registered installers, and confirm planning constraints before choosing window styles.